Axway/amplify-fusion-labs/cloud-integration/README.md

 ## Lab 2

-In this lab, we'll retrieve the contact and desired fields based on the id from the new contact pushtopic.
+In this lab, we'll retrieve the contact and desired fields based on the id from the new contact received in the Salesforce event.
 We'll use a Salesforce query component and a query Contact by id Plug.

 * Deactivate your integration to continue designing the integration
 * Click the `+` icon to add a step after the trigger event